Fade BG Image

 "That said, the owner is responsible if an untrained slave causes trouble, right?
 I heard some even use that to frame their owner and wait to be bought again."

-Unlike the previous slaver, that's not the case now, so rest assured, he said with a smile.
+Unlike with the previous slaver, that's not the case now, so rest assured, he said with a smile.

 Worst case, I can just not take the slave out of storage space.
 No problem.
 Probably.
 Yeah.